 Back in the 1960s, A&W’s Papa Burger was a rite of passage for me.
 By age nine, I had surmounted the phased progression through A&Ws burger family–Baby Burger, Mama Burger and Teen Burger–and was ready to prove my mettle with the largest of A&Ws burger family, one beefy behemoth only my dad, a paragon of masculinity, had ever ordered.
 Earning the right to order one was acknowledgement that I was growing into a man.
-Polishing one off brought newfound respect from my younger brothers, both of whom longed for the day in which my dad would order a Papa Burger for them.
+Polishing one off brought newfound respect from my younger brothers, both of whom longed for the day my dad would order a Papa Burger for them.

 In the 1960s, A&W’s burger family signified a formidable line-up of burgers served in more than 2,000 A&W restaurants throughout the fruited plain and Canada.
 Each member of the burger family was represented by cartoonish fiberglass statues, the largest of which was the Papa Burger, a bald, vested gentleman holding a large frosted mug on one hand and a gigantic burger on the other.
 Papa Burger stood eight and a half feet tall and the frothy mug of root beer was three feet tall.